ravicho/Vitis-Tutorials/docs/Bloom-Filter/3_architect-the-application.md

 We have decided to keep only Compute Hash function in FPGA.
 This function takes about 308ms in Sotware.

-Let's say we want to accelerate this Applications to 2GBps.
-To achieve this, all 35M words needs to be processed in 140MB/2GBps = 140MB/2000MBps = 0.07s or 70 ms.
+To achieve acceleration of 2GBps of this Applications, all 35M words needs to be processed in 140MB/2GBps = 140MB/2000MBps = 0.07s or 70 ms.

 For 70ms, we have to budget for hash compute and profile score calculation.
 Since we decided to keep the Compute Score function on software side, it will take about 37ms like during pure software run.
 This leaves about 70ms - 37ms = approx 33ms time for everything else.